 One day the power went out.
 A couple of linemen from the electric cooperative where I worked drove out to fix the problem.
 The line superintendent called me on the intercom and said, “We found the problem.
 Their pet squirrel got into the transformer.”

 Later, my grandson Colby told me that the squirrel had “an unfortunate accident.”

 People have unfortunate accidents too.
-I recently read about a couple who heard the president talking about an anti-malarial drug, chloroquine showing promise as a treatment for COVID-19.
-They knew that they have chloroquine phosphate to treat their koi.
+I recently read about a couple who heard the president talking about an anti-malarial drug, chloroquine, showing promise as a treatment for COVID-19.
+They knew that they had chloroquine phosphate to treat their koi.
 They mixed up a small amount and took it.
 They both immediately became ill.
-The woman vomited and lived, her husband, unfortunately, died.
+The woman vomited and lived; her husband, unfortunately, died.

 Why would they do such a thing?
 They had probably heard about off-label use of drugs for years.
 Once they heard about the studies, they probably felt fortunate enough to have some on hand.
 Other people are enrolling in studies and trying other drugs to stave off or shorten the effects of COVID-19.

 France and Italy are using hydroxychloroquine to treat COVID-19 although its effectiveness is unknown.
 The unfortunate thing about experimental off-label use of a drug in a pandemic is that people who take the drug for chronic conditions such as lupus, rheumatoid arthritis, or sarcoidosis find it “out of stock.”